DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 ```

 We defined 3 React components: `Purchase`, `Entry`, and `PurchaseHistory`.
-The first two components wrap each order record and each entry record into HTML.
+The first two components wrap each order record and each item record into HTML.
 The real action is in `PurchaseHistory` where we invoke the method `useQuery` to submit the imported `recentPurchasesQuery` against the API via the configured client.
 We submit the variables `customerid` and `after` with the query.
 We compute `after` as the date that's 31 days prior to now whereas `customerid` is an attribute of the component.

 To wrap up our simple React application, we are going to define a React component that represents the entire webpage and contains the `PurchaseHistory` component.